 ‘Eyemouth is a small town on the East coast of the Scottish Borders region, around 5 miles from the English border.
 It’s famous for its long history of fishing, as well as for smuggling…’

 Anywhere that has a reputation for smuggling, particularly wine and spirits, sounds like a place I need to be.
-In addition to smuggling, Eyemouth also has a reputation for award winning ice-cream.
+In addition to smuggling, Eyemouth also has a reputation for award-winning ice-cream.
 I offered to try it.
 Purely for research purposes, obviously.

 Giacopazzi’s is located next to the harbour and has indoor and outdoor seating.
 The main cafe is finished to a high standard and has a lovely atmosphere.
 If you choose to be out in the sun, be prepared to eat your snack while receiving jealous stares by passing children/dogs.
 It will happen.

-|Harbour and Gunsgreen House
+Harbour and Gunsgreen House

 Located nearby Giacopazzi’s is the Eyemouth Museum.
-The site offers a history of the town, as well as that of the tragic fishing disaster, which ocurred in 1881.
+The site offers a history of the town, as well as that of the tragic fishing disaster, which occurred in 1881.
 One of the highlights of the museum is the Eyemouth Tapestry.
 This comprises some 1 million stitches and took 1100 hours of needlework.
 Rather a difficult task, I imagine.
 Entry to the museum is free.

 If you’re still holding on to some of those ice cream calories, Eyemouth also has a Maritime Museum.
 The site contains a wide array of almost 400 boats and vessels from different countries and time periods.
 It also boasts an extensive library.
 Admission charges apply.